 TED

 Why not 10?
+That’s what I would choose.
 I loved being ten.

 REGGIE